-I hope you had a restful break and are excited for the onset of Spring.
-As we begin a new quarter, I want to share information about important issues and activities in the Western Libraries as well as recent accomplishments.
+I hope you had a wonderful summer.
+As we begin a new academic year, I want to share information about initiatives and improvements in the Western Libraries as well as recent accomplishments.

 The Libraries (in partnership with the Graduate School, Office of the Provost, and Office of Research and Sponsored Programs) is pleased to provide Western CEDAR.
 The online Institutional Repository advances Western’s commitment to enriching academic inquiry and strengthening communities by sharing the expertise and creativity of its students, faculty, and staff worldwide via the Web.
-Since its launch just over three years ago, content in CEDAR has grown to include 143 individual research pages located in the SelectedWorks Author Gallery, 32 departmental pages, 58 Honors Program Senior Projects, 645 graduate student theses, annual Scholars Week poster sessions, the 2014 and 2016 Salish Sea Ecosystem Conferences, the Journal of Educational Controversy, and the Huxley College of the Environment journal Summit to Salish Sea: Inquiries and Essays.
-Most recently, Western’s Border Policy Research Institute added its policy briefs, proceedings, research reports, working papers, and theses to CEDAR.
-At the end of February 2018, just over 4,942 documents contained in CEDAR had been downloaded worldwide 354,210 times.
+Since its launch nearly four years ago, content in CEDAR has grown to include 145 individual research pages located in the SelectedWorks Author Gallery, 32 departmental pages, X Honors Program Senior Projects, 754 graduate student theses, annual Scholars Week poster sessions, the 2014, 2016 and 2018 Salish Sea Ecosystem Conferences, the Journal of Educational Controversy, and the Huxley College of the Environment journal Summit to Salish Sea: Inquiries and Essays.
+More recently, Western’s Border Policy Research Institute added its policy briefs, proceedings, research reports, working papers, and theses to CEDAR; and Fairhaven College of Interdisciplinary Studies made available the 2009-2018 video recordings of its thought-provoking World Issues Forum.
+At the end of August 2018, the 6,253 items contained in CEDAR had been downloaded worldwide 458,668 times.
 All campus units are invited to disseminate reports, papers, datasets, conference proceedings, and the like.
 People interested in open access publishing can manage the editorial process and publish the final product.
 The Libraries has taken an active leadership role in managing CEDAR day to day, helping faculty, staff, and students with the software’s many capabilities, and educating authors on their intellectual property rights and responsibilities.
-To learn more about CEDAR and how to get involved, don’t hesitate to contact Scholarly Communications Librarian Jenny Oleen or CEDAR Project Manager Kim Marsicek.
+To learn more about CEDAR and how to get involved, don’t hesitate to contact Scholarly Communications Librarian Jenny Oleen or Western CEDAR Manager Kim Marsicek.

 As always, I encourage you to stop by to see me in Haggard Hall 231 or to send me an email if there is anything I can do to improve the Libraries.